abhinav/git-spice/doc/reference.md

 Initialize a repository

-Sets up a repository for use with gs.
+Sets up a repository for use with git-spice.
 This isn't strictly necessary to run as most commands will auto-initialize the repository as needed.

 Use the --trunk flag to specify the trunk branch.
-This is typically 'main' or 'master', and picking one is required for gs to function.
+This is typically 'main' or 'master', and picking one is required for git-spice to function.

 Use the --remote flag to specify the remote to push changes to.
 If a remote is not specified,
-gs can still be used to stack branches locally.
+git-spice can still be used to stack branches locally.
 However, any commands that require a remote will fail.

 **Flags**